SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: Related Work

 \section{Related Work}

-The literature on knowledge graph completion can be broadly categorized into embedding-based approaches~\citep{transe, distmult, convE, complEx, rotatE}, graph neural network based methods~\citep{red_gnn, NBFNet, a_star_net}, and rule-based strategies.
-As explained in Section~\ref{sec:intro}, rule-based reasoning enhances the explainability of knowledge graph completion.
+The literature on knowledge graph completion (KGC) can be broadly categorized into embedding-based approaches~\citep{transe, distmult, convE, complEx, rotatE}, GNN-based methods~\citep{red_gnn, NBFNet, a_star_net}, and rule-based strategies. \BLUE{Among GNN-based methods, NBFNet~\citep{NBFNet} has achieved state-of-the-art performance by capturing all-path information through a neural Bellman-Ford message passing mechanism.} \BLUE{While such methods are highly effective, they generally either operate as black boxes or provide path weights without learning explicit, human-readable rules that rule-based approaches offer.} As explained in Section~\ref{sec:intro}, rule-based reasoning enhances the explainability of knowledge graph completion.
 We therefore focus on describing such methods.

-Existing rule-based methods can be broadly classified according to how they discover and learn logical rules.
-A line of work focuses on learning rule confidences by actively searching for paths (groundings) on the graph during the training process.
+Existing rule-based methods can be broadly classified according to how they discover and learn logical rules. \BLUE{Probabilistic rule learning frameworks, such as Markov Logic Networks (MLNs) \citep{MLN} and pLogicNet \citep{pLogicNet}, combine logic with probabilistic models to learn weights for logical rules.} A different line of work focuses on learning rule confidences by actively searching for paths (groundings) on the graph during the training process.
 NeuralLP~\citep{neural-lp} and its successor DRUM~\citep{drum} use a differentiable framework inspired by TensorLog \citep{tensorlog} to find soft proofs.
 Similarly, RNNLogic~\citep{qu2021rnnlogic} is a probabilistic model that treats logic rules as a latent variable and uses an Expectation-Maximization (EM) algorithm to simultaneously train a rule generator and a reasoning predictor.
-The second paradigm defers the search for rules at inference time, aiming to discover novel patterns not explicitly seen during training.
-RLogic~\citep{rlogic} and NCRL~\citep{cheng2023neural} are recent examples that learn a neural function to score the quality of potential rule structures.
-They perform an exhaustive, brute-force enumeration of all possible rules up to a certain length.
-All prior efforts rely on rules deemed important at the level of the entire knowledge graph.
-In contrast, our proposed SLogic framework recalculates rule importance with respect to contextual entities and their surrounding subgraphs.
+Recent approaches such as RLogic~\citep{rlogic} and NCRL~\citep{cheng2023neural} learn a neural function to score the quality of potential rule structures.
+They perform an exhaustive, brute-force enumeration of all possible rules up to a certain length. \BLUE{Another line of research explores hybrid frameworks that jointly learn embeddings and logical rules.
+Methods such as IterE \citep{IterE} and RPJE \citep{RPJE} iteratively update both components, where learned rules help refine entity and relation embeddings, and embeddings in turn guide the rule mining process.} These prior efforts learn or rely on rules deemed important at the level of the entire knowledge graph.
+In contrast, our SLogic framework recalculates rule importance with respect to contextual entities and their surrounding subgraphs.